Tips to Keep Your One-on-One Meeting Productive

 There’s some prep work before you head into your one-on-one meeting.
 Here’s what we recommend so you and your teammate can have a successful and productive meeting.

 • Schedule meetings.
-First and foremost, make sure you scheduled a meeting between you and your teammate for your one-on-one meeting.
+First and foremost, make sure you schedule a meeting between you and your teammate for your one-on-one meeting.
 Use Google Calendar to set weekly meetings.
 In the meeting description, jot down Zoom details and a high-level agenda.
 Be sure to check with the other person with time and date, so your meeting doesn’t conflict with a prior commitment.

 • Create an agenda.
 For a seamless meeting, plan out the meetings.
 That means creating an agenda with high-level topics and a clear vision of what needs to be conquered for the workweek.
 Pro-tip: If you create an agenda, try sending it early so your peer has time to review and add to the list of topics.